BurnOutTrader/fund-forge/README.md

 Live order functionality is being implemented, and any active strategy may send real orders directly to the market.
 If I make any mistakes, and leave a test strategy in live mode, it will trade your live accounts!.

+Order logic is incomplete, updates not yet forwarded to strategies.

 Make sure to:
 - Test your strategies thoroughly before deploying live.
 - Double-check your configurations to avoid unintended trades.